Deeokojie/Wowcher/README.md

 # Wowcher

+ Install Java

+ Open Ide

-# Output time in words
+ Output time in words

-# Import Hasmap & map libraries
+ Import Hasmap & map libraries

-# Create 3 arrays
+ Create 3 arrays

-# Array 1 is used for hours
+ Array 1 is used for hours
-# Array 2 is used for speacial words in minutes (11 - 15 in words)
-# Array 3 is for 10units
+ Array 2 is used for speacial words in minutes (11 - 15 in words) Array 3 is for 10units

-# In order to determine if its am or pm the program sets pm as false then confirms if its true by evaulating if the input is greater than 12
+ In order to determine if its am or pm the program sets pm as false then confirms if its true by evaulating if the input is greater than 12

-# To determine time after 12pm, the program subtracts 12 from the inputed time
+ To determine time after 12pm, the program subtracts 12 from the inputed time

-# Program outputs time inputed as well as printing "midday" and "midnight"
+ Program outputs time inputed as well as printing "midday" and "midnight"